aorczyk/g-suite-stack-overflow/README.md

 # G Suite Stack Overflow

 ### How it works?
 The application works like simple version of Stack Overflow.
 All data is stored in Spreadsheet file on your Google Drive.
+It's been desinged for G Suite users in given company, without login to the app.
 User can:
  - ask questions
  - answer questions
  - add comments
  - vote questions and answers
- - add/remove watchers in given question (watchers get notification about all changes done in question)
+ - add/remove watchers in given question (watchers get email notification about all changes done in question)
  - create own forum (also private forum for selected users only)

 ### How to install?